Alaska – Aleut word meaning “Great Land.”

 Dena’ina (Den-eye-een-ah) – The Dena’ina are Alaska Native people and the original inhabitants of the Southcentral Alaska region.

-Denali (deh-NAL-ee) – This Koyukon Athabascan word means the "High One."
-The massive 20,320-foot peak, also known as Mount McKinley, is the tallest peak in North America.
-It's also a popular destination for flightseeing day trips, and can also be reached by road or rail from Anchorage
+Denali (deh-NAL-ee) – This Koyukon Athabascan word means the "High One" The massive 20,310-foot peak, was once more officially labeled with this traditional name in 2015.
+Once officially known as Mount McKinley, it is the tallest peak in North America.
+It's also a popular destination for flightseeing day trips, and can also be reached by road or rail from Anchorage.

 Floatplane – Planes with floats in place of wheels for water landings.
 Many Examples are found at Anchorage's Lake Hood Seaplane Base.